mattppal/blog/src/content/blog/declarative-imperative.md

 ![](/posts/declarative-imperative/futurama-bender.gif)

-Actually, there are a few:
+Well, actually, there are a few:

 1. Imperative code takes _a long time to write_.
 2. Purely imperative code _doesn't generalize_.